-Evaluate the requirements of the Companies Act, in respect of the above transaction.
-(8)
+Discuss the requirements of the Companies Act, in respect of the above transaction and then apply the information provided in the scenario to the requirements of the Companies Act.

 1.4 During the financial year, the board of directors approved the granting of a loan to Aqua Vitae (Pty) Ltd to acquire shares in Distillique Ltd. The board of directors approved the decision with no director opposing the decision.